elm/elm-lang.org/src/guide/chapters/interop.md

   * **Json**    &ndash; [`Json.Encode.Value`](http://package.elm-lang.org/packages/elm-lang/core/latest/Json-Encode#Value) corresponds to arbitrary JSON

 All conversions are symmetric and type safe.
 If someone tries to give a badly typed value to Elm it will throw an error in JS immediately.
 By having a border check like this, Elm code can continue to guarantee that you will never have type errors at runtime.

+### Built-in Port Handlers

+Elm has some built-in port handlers that automatically take some imperative action:

+ * `title` sets the page title, ignoring empty strings
+ * `log` logs messages to the developer console
+ * `redirect` redirects to a different page, ignoring empty strings

+Experimental port handlers:

+ * `favicon` sets the pages favicon
+ * `stdout` logs to stdout in node.js and to console in browser
+ * `stderr` logs to stderr in node.js and to console in browser